Skip to content

 Verdict

 Zapier Agents is the right pick for moderate-volume, branching workflows on a stack you already own through Zapier.
 It loses to Lindy on agent-native UX and approval gates, and to n8n on cost and control.
 Two of our three agents are keepers.
-The third taught us the lesson: agent flexibility is only worth paying for when the workflow actually branches.
+The third proved the rule: if you can predict what the agent will do every run, it is a Zap wearing a costume, and per-task pricing will charge you for the costume.
+The call flips the moment your run volume crosses into the thousands or your workflow stops branching.

 Try Zapier.
-Build one agent on a moderate-volume workflow, measure task cost for two weeks, decide.
+Build one agent on a moderate-volume workflow, watch the task meter for two weeks against real volume, then decide.

 Related: Zapier tool page · Zapier vs Make April 2026 update · Lindy for sales ops · n8n AI agent nodes review · Best AI automation tools for ops leads